alfred1137/alfred1137.github.io/memory-bank/activeContext.md

 # Active Context

 ## Current Work
 Migrating blog posts from `D:\Git\LOFC-CM-202503.wiki` to the current blog (`d:/Git/alfred1137.github.io`).
 The migration plan has been drafted, accepted, and documented in the memory bank.
+Chapter 00 has been successfully migrated, deployed, and all identified `html-proofer` errors have been resolved.

 ## Recent Changes
-- Updated understanding of how to access the source repository: terminal tools can be used in Act Mode.
+- The file `_posts/2025-03-06-LOFC-CM-CH00.md` has been confirmed as the correct file for Chapter 00.
+- The banner image has been correctly placed at `assets/img/LOFC-CM-CH00/Banner.png`.
+- The external link `www.leytonorient.com` has been corrected to include the `https://` protocol.
+- The `html-proofer` errors related to the image path and the external link have been resolved.
-- Memory bank files (`activeContext.md`, `progress.md`) have been updated to reflect the latest plan and status.
+- Memory bank files (`progress.md`, `activeContext.md`) have been updated to reflect the latest status and learnings.
-- Chapter 00 (Home Page) has been created as `_posts/2025-03-06-LOFC-CM-CH00.md`.
-(Corrected filename)
-- The banner image has been copied to `assets/img/LOFC-CM-00/Banner.png` and its path updated in the post.

 ## Next Steps
-1. Process Blog Posts (Iterative): For each subsequent chapter markdown file, migrate content and assets, awaiting user acceptance for each chapter.
+1.  **Process Blog Posts (Iterative):** For each subsequent chapter markdown file (e.g., `Chapter-01-Down-the-Brisbane-Road.md`) in `migration_temp/`:
+    *   Extract the chapter number and title.
+    *   Migrate the markdown content to `_posts/YYYY-MM-DD-LOFC-CM-CH<chapter_number>`.
+    *   Organize assets from `migration_temp/Resources/` under `assets/LOFC-CM-CH<chapter_number>/`.
+    *   *Await user acceptance for each chapter before proceeding to the next.*
-2. Migrate Configuration Directories: Merge `clinerules` and `memory-bank` from `migration_temp` into the project root, prioritizing existing files.
+2.  **Migrate Configuration Directories:** Merge `clinerules` and `memory-bank` from `migration_temp` into the project root, prioritizing existing files.
-3. Review and Refine: Address any conflicts or issues found in migrated project-specific files.
+3.  **Review and Refine:** Address any conflicts or issues found in migrated project-specific files.
-4. Cleanup: Delete the copied source repository once the user confirms satisfaction with the entire migration.
+4.  **Cleanup:** Delete the copied source repository once the user confirms satisfaction with the entire migration.

 ## Active Decisions and Considerations
 - **Blog Post Filenames:** Source files include chapter titles (e.g., `Chapter-02-Progress-&-Redemption.md`).
 The correct Jekyll format `YYYY-MM-DD-TITLE.md` must be strictly followed.
 The prefix `LOFC-CM-` should not be part of the filename itself but rather handled within the content or title if necessary.
 The corrected filename for Chapter 00 is `_posts/2025-03-06-LOFC-CM-CH00.md`.